 Rivet Stand / Rivet Quick Platform

-KC-135A-II, later known as the RC-135D Rivet Bras, delivered to Eielson Air Force Base, Alaska in 1962 for the Office Boy project under Big Safari, included tail numbers 60-0356, 60-0357, and 60-0362.
+KC-135A-II, later known as the RC-135D Rivet Bras, was delivered to Eielson Air Force Base, Alaska, in 1962 for the Office Boy project under Big Safari, including tail numbers 60-0356, 60-0357, and 60-0362.
 The Rivet Ball, tail number 59-1491, never underwent this configuration despite persistent rumors to do otherwise.
 This aircraft, however, did not see an operational mission until 1963.
-The aircraft did not have the refueling boom which made them essentially C-135As.
+The aircraft did not have the refueling boom, which made them essentially C-135As.
 Their primary mission included flights along the northern Soviet Union and shuttle missions between Eielson AFB and Royal Air Force (RAF) Upper Heyford in Oxfordshire and RAF Mildenhall in Suffolk, United Kingdom.
-In January 1967, the official name changed from Office Boy to Rivet Brass, coinciding with the Rivet Ball and Rivet Amber (a renaming from Wanda Belle and Lisa Ann respectively).
+In January 1967, the official name changed from Office Boy to Rivet Brass, coinciding with the Rivet Ball and Rivet Amber (a renaming from Wanda Belle and Lisa Ann, respectively).
 The Rivet Brass aircraft received reconfiguration to KC-135Rs after the RC-135 fleet expanded in the late 1970s with increased power turbofan engines.

 The RC-135E Rivet Amber was a unique aircraft originally designated C-135B-II and modified under the Lisa Ann project with tail number 62-4137.
 It was named after the Big Safari program director F.E.
 O’Rear’s daughter and had large phased-array radar systems that weighed in at over 35,413 pounds.
 At $35 million dollars, Rivet Amber was the single most expensive aircraft in the entire United States Air Force in 1960.
-The advance radar capability allowed crew members to track objects “the size of a soccer ball from a range of 300 nautical miles.”
-The radar required an additional auxiliary generator and a heat exchanger to provide enough power for operation and to keep the aircrew safe.
+The advanced radar capability allowed crew members to track objects “the size of a soccer ball from a range of 300 nautical miles.”
+The radar required an additional generator and a heat exchanger to provide enough power for operation and keep the aircrew safe.
 The Rivet Amber and Rivet Ball, designed to work together, collected data on missile testing from the Soviet Union launching onto Kamchatka Peninsula and the Pacific Ocean.
 The Rivet Amber’s first operational mission occurred on September 28, 1965, almost two years after Rivet Ball became operational.
-This team went on in harmony until 1969 when crashes took both aircrafts down.
+This team went on in harmony until 1969, when crashes took both aircraft down.

 The RC-135S contained several program names: Nancy Rae, Wanda Belle, and Rivet Ball for aircraft tail number 59-1491.
-She started an asset for the Air Force Systems Command then pushed to SAC in October 1963 as Wanda Belle.
+She started as an asset for the Air Force Systems Command and then pushed to SAC in October 1963 as Wanda Belle.
 In January 1967, the program name changed again to Rivet Ball.
-Rivet Ball contained the hog nose that other RC-135s are famous for along with ten large windows on the right side fuselage for the tracking cameras and a black wing to reduce glare on the cameras’ film.
+Rivet Ball contained the hog nose that other RC-135s are famous for, along with ten large windows on the right side fuselage for the tracking cameras and a black wing to reduce glare on the cameras’ film.
 Unlike other variants, Rivet Ball had a large dome mounted on the top center for the Manual Tracking position.
 The aircraft became known as the first KC-135 of any variant to perform a reconnaissance mission as well as the first to photograph multiple reentry vehicles on a Soviet Union missile test.

-The Rivet Ball, the first RC-135S, had tail number 491 and was nicknamed “the iron pumpkin” by crewmembers.
-It crash landed at Shemya AFB, Alaska on January 13, 1969 from hydroplaning off the runway heading twenty-eight into the forty foot ravine.
+The Rivet Ball, the first RC-135S, had tail number 491 and was nicknamed “The Iron Pumpkin” by crewmembers.
+It crashed landed at Shemya AFB, Alaska, on January 13, 1969, from hydroplaning off the runway and heading twenty-eight into the forty-foot ravine.
 Eighteen crewmembers on board walked away from the wreckage without any fatalities.
 Ice covering the runway caused the crash shortly after midnight.
-The aircraft commander Major John Achor managed to shut down the aircraft’s alternators before leaving the runway which, in the crew’s opinion, saved the jet from crashing into the telephone poles supporting runway ten’s approach lights.
+The aircraft commander Major John Achor managed to shut down the aircraft’s alternators before leaving the runway, which, in the crew’s opinion, saved the jet from crashing into the telephone poles supporting runway ten’s approach lights.
 Video taken by Captain Robert L. “Viper” Brown shows the dramatic crash’s aftermath with the fuselage cracked at the wings’ leading edges and the wings themselves bent upward from the ground.
-Fortunately, no one chose to ride in the Manual Tracker position in the dome, otherwise, the crash would have proved deadly.
+Fortunately, no one chose to ride in the Manual Tracker position in the dome; otherwise, the crash would have proved deadly.
 The reference to pumpkins comes from Cinderella and the coach turning back into the pumpkin at midnight.
 Reportedly, Captain Ellis S. Williams, the second navigator, responded to a Major from the control tower in the Shemya infirmary that the aircraft turned into a pumpkin on the initial touchdown and that the runway not being cleared the last 2,000 feet did not make a difference.
 The Rivet Ball served seven years faithfully collecting on the Soviet Union missile launches without fail until the aircraft slid off the runway and ended up at the base dump.
 It was a total loss, except for her electronic equipment and the eighteen lives she saved on landing.

 Rivet Amber: Her Disappearance